Electromagnetic field solver: Introduction

-The second class of methods are integral equation methods which instead require a discretization of only the sources of electromagnetic field.
-Those sources can be physical quantities, such as the surface charge density for the capacitance problem, or mathematical abstractions resulting from the application of Green's theorem.
+The second class of methods are integral equation methods which instead require a discretization of only electromagnetic field sources.
+Those sources can be physical quantities, such as the surface charge density for the capacitance problem, or mathematical abstractions resulting from applying Green's theorem.
 When the sources exist only on two-dimensional surfaces for three-dimensional problems, the method is often called method of moments (MoM) or boundary element method (BEM).
 For open problems, the sources of the field exist in a much smaller domain than the fields themselves, and thus the size of linear systems generated by integral equations methods are much smaller than FD or FEM.
-Integral equation methods, however, generate dense (all entries are nonzero) linear systems which makes such methods preferable to FD or FEM only for small problems.
-Such systems require O(n2) memory to store and O(n3) to solve via direct Gaussian elimination or at best O(n2) if solved iteratively.
+Integral equation methods, however, generate dense (all entries are nonzero) linear systems, making such methods preferable to FD or FEM only for small problems.
+Such systems require O(n2) memory to store and O(n3) to solve via direct Gaussian elimination or, at best, O(n2) if solved iteratively.
 Increasing circuit speeds and densities require the solution of increasingly complicated interconnect, making dense integral equation approaches unsuitable due to these high growth rates of computational cost with increasing problem size.

 In the past two decades, much work has gone into improving both the differential and integral equation approaches, as well as new approaches based on random walk methods.
 Methods of truncating the discretization required by the FD and FEM approaches has greatly reduced the number of elements required.
 Integral equation approaches have become particularly popular for interconnect extraction due to sparsification techniques, also sometimes called matrix compression, acceleration, or matrix-free techniques, which have brought nearly O(n) growth in storage and solution time to integral equation methods.

-In the IC industry, sparsified integral equation techniques are typically used to solve capacitance and inductance extraction problems.
+Sparsified integral equation techniques are typically used in the IC industry to solve capacitance and inductance extraction problems.
 The random-walk methods have become quite mature for capacitance extraction.
 For problems requiring the solution of the full Maxwell's equations (full-wave), both differential and integral equation approaches are common.